Noncontact friction: Role of phonon damping and its nonuniversality: Conclusion

 We also illustrate a fundamental difference between phonon radiation and phonon damping mechanisms.
 At small frequency, the elastic contribution (due to phonon radiation) is universal, so that, for any microscopic interaction law acting between the probe and solid atoms, a unique relation between mean force and friction is found.
 As a consequence, the friction from this contribution is additive, i.e., different parts on the surface contribute independently.
 This behavior is rooted in the spatial correlations of the solid material.

 The viscous contribution (due to phonon damping), on the contrary, depends non-trivially on the range and type of surface-probe interaction, due to the properties of spatial correlations.
 This can be exemplified by introduction of a lateral interaction range.
-Especially for small interaction range, the non-additivity of the viscous contribution is pronounced; for the $xx$ case, a smaller interaction range can even yield a larger friction.
+Especially for small interaction range, the nonadditivity of the viscous contribution is pronounced; for the $xx$ case, a smaller interaction range can even yield a larger friction, { despite the fact that the mean force between probe and surface grows with interaction range.
+This result demonstrates that mean force and friction are not necessarily related in non-contact mode.}

-Future work will investigate the cases of anharmonic crystals as well as the question of scaling of these effects with probe size.
+Future work will investigate the cases of anharmonic crystals as well as the question of scaling of these effects with probe size. {Investigation of the validity of the linear Kelvin-Voigt model is also important, especially when quantum processes are dominant.
+It will also be important to study in more detail the parallel friction component in the presence of atomic surface structure, as in Ref.~\cite{panizon18a}.}

 \acknowledgments This work was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) 217133147/SFB 1073, project A01.